atrosekta/rust-electrical-wiki/content/voiceDLC.md

 - If receiving connection from a Boom Box or an Microphone Stand, the lights will move, flash and pulse to the audio.
 - They block the destruction detectors ability to see downstream
+- too muck of them quickly make the game laggy

 ---